Soufiane-K/RAE411/README.md

 # RAE411
-My work in the course RAE411 Telecommunication Software
+My work in the course RAE411 Telecommunications Software